Silver Landings: Commercial performance

-Silver Landings debuted at number 134 on the US Billboard 200 chart with 6,800 album equivalent units on its first week, which consisted 6,200 pure album copies and 600 album stream units, according to Rolling Stone charts.
+Silver Landings debuted at number 134 on the US Billboard 200 chart with 6,800 album equivalent units on its first week, which consisted of 6,200 pure album copies and 600 album stream units, according to Rolling Stone charts.
 It was Moore's first studio album to not enter the Top 100, the album only spent one week on the chart.

 Track listing

 All music is produced by Mike Viola.